KnpLabs/KnpBundles/src/Application/S2bBundle/doc/02-Api.markdown

     $ curl http://symfony2bundles.org/ornicar.json

 Return informations about one developer.
-When requesting only one developer, you get more informations such as last commits.
+When requesting only one developer, you get more informations such as last commits and bundle names.

     - name: ornicar
       email: thibault.duplessis@gmail.com